brian978/dj-sync-tool/README.md

+# Original code
+The starting point of this project was the code from https://github.com/Holzhaus/serato-tags

 # Serato Tags

 This repository aims to document the GEOB ID3 tags that the Serato DJ software uses to store its metadata.